Azure/aztk/docs/10-clusters.md

 # Clusters
-A Cluster in Azure Batch is primarily designed to run Spark jobs.
+A Cluster in Thunderbolt is primarily designed to run Spark jobs.
 This document describes how to create a cluster to use for spark job submissions.
 Alternitavely for getting started and debugging you can also use the cluster in _interactive mode_ which will allow you to log into the master node, use Jupyter and view the Spark UI.